-You can visit your Maps API dashboard by going to your profile in the top bar, and then clicking the API Applicaties button on the left side.
+If your account has an API rol, you have a Maps API dashboard.
+You can visit the dashboard by going to your profile in the top bar, by clicking the API Applicaties button on the left side.

-Here you can see the different applications available under your account.
+At the API applicaties page you can create an application and get an overview of all applications available under your account.
 Each application will have it’s own settings and security permissions, as described in the General API documentation.
 For Maps API this means that Viewers from different applications are isolated.
-To create a new Maps API integration you can use the Maps API aanmaken button.
-Each application should be given a name, these are only used for you to recognize your applications.
-Once created you can visit the details of your application to change it’s settings, it will look like this:

-The viewer part of the dashboard allows you to create a new viewer for the application.
-To create a new viewer use the Viewer aanmaken button.
-Existing viewers may be edited by using the Details button in their respective row.
+In order to have a map, a viewer must be created.
+Go to Maps API to create a new viewer.
+Use the Viewer aanmaken button.
+Existing viewers can be edited by using the Details button in their respective row.

-When creating a new viewer, you may choose to enable or disable some features in the viewer by default (showing the print button, showing a reset view button, showing some measuring tools): These settings can be changed at any time.
+When creating a new viewer, you have to choose to enable or disable some features in the viewer by default (showing the print button, showing a reset view button, showing some measuring tools): These settings can be changed at any time.